Khun111/TalentoMate/README.md

-# Talento Mate - Employee Management Web Application
+# TalentoMate - Employee Management Web Application

 Talento Mate is a comprehensive web application designed to streamline and simplify employee management processes.
 Whether you're a small startup or a large corporation, Talento Mate provides the tools you need to manage your workforce efficiently.